-- Standard Service - The Home Office aim to process all applications within 8 weeks but it may take longer at busier periods of the year.
+- Standard Service - The Home Office aim to process all applications within 8 weeks of your biometrics being taken.

-- Priority Service - You should receive a decision within 5 working days from your appointment date.
+- Priority Service - You should receive a decision within 5 working days of your biometrics being taken.

 - Super Priority Service - You should receive a decision by the end of the next working day after your UKVCAS appointment if your appointment is on a weekday, or 2 working days after your UKVCAS appointment if your appointment is at the weekend.